Election Resources

 FPPC & Campaign Finance

-• Contribution limits: Per City Resolution No. 2025-4094, the current individual contribution limit is $1,230 per calendar year (unless updated by resolution).
+Contribution Limit Per City Resolution No. 2025-4094, the current individual contribution limit is $1,230 per calendar year, unless updated by resolution.

 Salary & Benefits (Mayor & City Council)